 Results from Fondation Mérieux’s multicenter study on the causes of pneumonia in children under 5 in developing countries were presented at the ICAAC/ICC global meeting.

-Presenting author Thomas Bénet, MD, MPH, gave a presentation on two different studies: a case-control pilot study, conducted with the Charles Mérieux Infectiology Center in Mali and clinicians from the Gabriel Touré Hospital, and the multicenter study which followed, conducted by research centers belonging to the GABRIEL* network in 8 developing countries representing the bulk of pneumonia burden in children worldwide (Mongolia, China, Cambodia, India (2 sites), Mali, Madagascar, Haiti and Paraguay).
+Presenting author Thomas Bénet, MD, MPH, gave a presentation on two different studies: a case-control pilot study, conducted with the Charles Mérieux Center for Infectious Disease in Mali and clinicians from the Gabriel Touré Hospital, and the multicenter study which followed, conducted by research centers belonging to the GABRIEL network in 8 developing countries representing the bulk of pneumonia burden in children worldwide (Mongolia, China, Cambodia, India (2 sites), Mali, Madagascar, Haiti and Paraguay).

 The multicenter study, which started in 2011, was led by principal investigator, Dr. Glaucià Paranhos-Baccalà, at Fondation Mérieux’s Emerging Pathogens Laboratory (LPE) and conducted by international research centers collaborating through the GABRIEL scientific network.
 The LPE co-developed a diagnostic test used in the harmonized multicenter study.
 It is able to detect a wide range of 19 viruses and 5 bacteria that can potentially cause pneumonia, and can also be used for pneumococcus typing.
 Professor Philippe Vanhems’ team of epidemiologists from university hospitals and the Université Claude Bernard in Lyon analyzed the data.